Cybersecurity for the Energy sector

 To stay in control becomes more difficult

-The most active attack groups targeting the energy sector are shown in this chart highlighting which motivations are driving the various actors active in this sector.
+The most active attack groups targeting the energy sector are shown in the dynamic chart highlighting the relationships between the various threat actors, their motivations, and their countries of origin.

 Knowing the APT groups, their motivations and origin countries provides a solid starting point for understanding what you are up against.
 To get a more comprehensive understanding of the threat landscape, it is important to research, map, and document your adversaries’ intentions to their modus operandi, attack methods and attack tools, as this provides more actionable information for strenghtening your defences.